Smoac/openbis-fork/docs/user-documentation/general-users/data-export.md

 - **Receive results by email**.
 If this option is selected, when the export is ready, you will receive an email notification with a download link.
 Email notification needs to be configured on *system level* during or after installation, as explained in [Configure Data Store
 Server](../../system-documentation/configuration/optional-datastore-server-configuration.md)

+> **Known limitation of openBIS 20.10.8**: images embedded in text fields are not currently exported.
+This limitation will be fixed in the upcoming 20.10.8.1 release.

 We provide below a couple of examples of the export, to clarify how it works.

 ### **1. Import-compatible export of a Space selecting all options**